 Catholic HEART Workcamp is diligent in providing a safe environment for every camper.
 Teenagers, young adults, adult leaders and their families can be assured that CHWC is concerned with every camper’s well-being and protection.
 Catholic HEART Workcamp requires all camp summer staff members to provide personal information, references and a recommendation from their Parish Priest/Youth Minister prior to employment.
 We also require all summer staff to conform to an FBI National background check.

 CHWC requires anyone eighteen and older, either as a chaperone or a camp participant (belonging to your parish or not), to successfully complete the requirements of the Parish and be in compliance with their Diocesan policy for interacting with children and teenagers, in accordance with the U.S. Catholic Bishops Charter for the protection of children and young people.
-CHWC mandates a signed and notarized Verification Agreement Form from the Parish Youth Minister and the Pastor stating that each participant 18 years or older has completed the requirement of its Diocese as it relates to their sexual abuse risk prevention policies, training and background checks.
+CHWC mandates a signed Verification Agreement Form from the Parish Youth Minister and the Pastor stating that each participant 18 years or older has completed the requirement of its Diocese as it relates to their sexual abuse risk prevention policies, training and background checks.
 If there are no such requirements, all participants 18 years or older must complete the requirements of Catholic HEART Workcamp, by conducting a sexual abuse risk prevention background check.

 Anyone 18 and older MUST complete a training course on Protecting God’s Children for Adults or similar program that is offered in their Diocese and be familiar with resources regarding safe environment, abuse of minors, sexual misconduct, and sexual harassment.
 In addition, any young adult between the ages of 18-20 will be placed on their own work team with an adult (21 and over) as their group leader and are not mixed with any teens under the age of 18 at the worksites.